 About me

-I provide an environment where there is time and space to reflect on feelings, interpersonal dynamics and events.
-Through exploring different perspectives with you, I aim to help you discover increased resilience, insight and potential in facing the challenges that life can bring.
+I provide a non-judgmental space where there is time and curiosity to reflect on emotions, relationship dynamics and anxiety.
+Therapy can be a place to think about the meaning of how you live and this exploration can lead to increased resilience, insight and potential in facing the challenges that life can bring.

 Often people come to therapy because they are feeling unhappy or confused about what to do or how to be.
 It can help to talk about anxiety, or patterns that you repeat but cannot seem to alter.
 Therapy can be a place to talk about work issues, or changes and challenges within the family.
 You might be facing mid-life dilemmas or aging and retirement.
-You might be worried about coping with changes in society and the impact on you and the future of political and world events.
+You might be worried about coping with changes in society and the impact of political and world events.

 My philosophical and practical approach can help with issues around loss, stress, unhappiness and relationships.
 It can help with questions about belonging, identity, anxiety and loneliness.
 Therapy and counselling can open up a change in perspective which can lead to new possibilities in resolving difficulties.